 For the graphic and web designer, the user interface will form the basis of the designer’s most important work.
-This is because the user interface requires a more defined vision and an ability to combine different elements of design to implement a successful user interface.
+The user interface requires a more defined vision with unique design elements to create a successful user interface.

-So what is a user interface and how does one go about creating one?
+So what is a user interface, and how to make one?

-An example is the use of buttons on designs.
-Not only is it essential to know when and how to use buttons but also to know when the not to use them if they don’t enhance the user experience.
+One example is the use of buttons on designs.
+Knowing when and how to use them is essential to not disturb the overall user experience.